 Most insurance adjusters tell personal injury lawyers that they need a recorded statement from the lawyer’s client to “firm up liability” or to “assess credibility.”
 But providing a recorded statement is typically a “loose-tie.”
 It rarely results in a finding on liability in favor of the accident attorney’s client.
-Of course, this is not to say that this is always the case, but absent special circumstances, the downside far outweighs any benefits.
+Not that this is always the case, but absent special circumstances, the downside far outweighs any benefits.

 Defense attorneys use recorded statements to parse sound bites out of context, often giving ample fodder for cross-examination against your personal injury client at trial.